 Avoiding document repositories and using an actionable knowledge base will inform, train and reinforce employees with on-the-job experience they can learn from.

 Remember how I said people need a reference-point when they're learning how to do something new?
 Well trying to find a reference in a document repository is awful.
 The one piece of information you need might be locked in a PowerPoint presentation that was given three years ago... on slide 201 of 276.

 Nobody will look that hard for information in a SharePoint knowledge base , especially when they can just ping you over chat.

 What will an actionable knowledge base do for me?

 Find the right tool that has the following features:

 - Teaches how to do actionable tasks

-If you have an actionable knowledge base, you'll be able to delegate tasks to others.
-You'll spend less time explaining how to do work and more time getting things done.
-You can easily bounce back from employee turnover.
-And you can finally spend your vacation not checking your email every 10 minutes.
+And you'll have an amazing resource that will allow you to delegate tasks to others, spend less time explaining how to do work (i.e. training), bounce back from employee turnover, and FINALLY spend your vacation not checking your email every 10 minutes.

 If you are convinced that you need to invest in an actionable knowledge base then you should read our post, "Should I replace my Sharepoint Knowledge Base with ScreenSteps?"
 This will help you understand exactly how ScreenSteps can help you create an actionable knowledge base for your call center or internal operations team.